Apps we recommend

 - Mojeek is unlike many other search engines in that they have their own crawler.
 This means you aren’t relying on results scraped from Google or Bing.

-Search engines we would not recommend: startpage.com (owned by an ad company), Yandex (too many results in Russian), searx (many public instances are either not useful or untrustworthy)
+Search engines we would not recommend: startpage.com (owned by an ad company), Yandex (too many results in Russian)

 For web browsers the choices are more limited.